 Leaf Spot Diseases of Yucca

 Both fungal and viral diseases may produce spots on yucca leaves.
-Cercospora, Cylindrosporium and Coniothyrium are the dominant suspects of yucca plant leaves with discolorations.
+Cercospora, Cylindrosporium, and Coniothyrium are the dominant suspects of yucca plant leaves with discolorations.
 Spores from these fungi are spread in water splatters to the leaves, which is why overhead watering is not recommended.
 Cutting off the foliage is the first line of defense.
 Applications of copper fungicide are also recommended for fungal leaf spots.
 Spray in spring with an ornamental fungicide to prevent spores from forming and destroying yucca plant leaves anew.
 Likewise, neem oil can be used.

-Leaf spot or blight is a bacterial disease which causes dark lesions on the foliage.
+Leaf spot or blight is a bacterial disease that causes dark lesions on the foliage.
 It is a disease of many ornamental plants and can be spread in soil.
 Bacterial leaf spot or blight is common on many ornamental plants.
 Potted plants are easier to manage than those in the ground.
 They need to be allowed to dry out for a week or more between watering.
-Apply water at the base of the plant and use a good sterilized potting soil that won’t carry spores or disease causing bacteria.
+Apply water at the base of the plant and use a good sterilized potting soil that won’t carry spores or disease-causing bacteria.

 Pests That Cause Yucca Spots

 Sneaky little insects are often the cause of a yucca plant with black spots.
 Scale insects are sucking pests whose feeding causes damage to the leaves.
 Yucca plant bugs also feed by sucking the sap from the foliage.
-Their damage is yellowish-white, but the insects also deposit extract on the yucca foliage, leaving sticky black spots.
+Their damage is yellowish-white, but the insects also deposit extract on the yucca foliage, leaving sticky, black spots.

 Management of these pests can be done by wiping leaves with a light alcohol solution or combating with pest spray formulated for these insects.
 The insect cycle requires many applications throughout the season for good control.
-System insecticides also have good effect since the chemical is carried in the vascular system of the leaf and the insect sucks it out.
+System insecticides also have a good effect since the chemical is carried in the vascular system of the leaf and the insect sucks it out.
 Basically, the pest poisons itself during feeding and dies.

-Taking care to avoid black spots on yucca will keep your plant looking its best year round.
+Taking care to avoid black spots on yucca will keep your plant looking its best year-round.